What is a Hospitalist?

 - Billing software

 - Medical reference software

 - Computerized physician order entry CPOE software

-What work experience do I need to become a Hospitalist?
+What education or degrees do I need to become a Hospitalist?

 Those thinking about becoming a Hospitalist might also be interested in the following careers:

 Are you already one of the many Hospitalist in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: